-Residency program for artists of color working in the photographic arts
+A residency program for US-based artists and critics/scholars/curators of color working in photography

 - accommodations at a residence located within walking distance from CPW and the center of Woodstock’s business district